Filtering a Map Layer

 3. In the Layer mini-menu, click Filter

-5. In the Operator drop-down, choose from:
+5. In the Operator drop-down, choose from one of the following:

 6. In the 'Filter Value' text box, enter the value you require.
 Note: this may be a drop-down limiting your choice of options